-Bicycling is one of the best ways to for children and their parents to get exercise and see the sights.
-However, bicyclists face many hazards and must the follow safety precautions to prevent injury.
-Help set your kids up for a great ride by making sure they have all the right equipment in place and follow these tips on Bicycle Safety.
+Bicycling and scootering are one of the best ways to for children and their parents to get exercise and see the sights.
+However, children face many hazards and must the follow safety precautions to prevent injury.
+Help set your kids up for a great ride by making sure they have all the right equipment in place and follow these tips on Bicycle and Scooter Safety.

 According to the National Highway Traffic Safety Commission (NHTSA), vehicular heatstroke is one of the leading causes of non-crash-related fatalities among children.